 Ques.
 Are diagrams included in the Class 12 Business Studies Chapter 10 Handwritten Notes?

 Ans.
 Yes.
-The PDF includes seven hand-drawn diagrams: the ncert-notes-class-12-business-studies-chapter-10-marketing definition flow (Kotler), evolution of philosophies arrow, the four Ps composite box, the Brand vs Brand Name vs Brand Mark vs Trade Mark grid, the three packaging levels stack, four channel-of-distribution levels, and the five-element promotion mix bracket.
+The PDF includes seven hand-drawn diagrams: the marketing definition flow (Kotler), evolution of philosophies arrow, the four Ps composite box, the Brand vs Brand Name vs Brand Mark vs Trade Mark grid, the three packaging levels stack, four channel-of-distribution levels, and the five-element promotion mix bracket.

 Ques.
 Can I use these handwritten notes for last-day board exam revision?